HaoQin0223/haoqin0223.github.io/_pages/about.md

   - /about.html
 ---

-Hao Qin is a PhD student in the School of Electrical and Electronic Engineering at University College Dublin, Dublin, Ireland.
-He received the B.Sc and M.A.Sc. degrees from the Harbin Institute of Technology, Harbin, China, in 2017 and 2019, respectively.
-He was an Algorithm Engineer at the headquarters of China Merchants Bank, Shenzhen, China.
-His research is in the interdisciplinary areas of applied electromagnetics and wireless communications.
-His research interests include wireless channel modeling and optimization, computational electromagnetics, localization, intelligent transportation, industrial Internet of Things, as well as AI-assisted channel modeling.
+Hao Qin is currently an Assistant Professor at the Sichuan University – Pittsburgh Institute, Sichuan University, China.
+He received the B.Sc. and M.A.Sc. degrees from Harbin Institute of Technology, Harbin, China, in 2017 and 2019, respectively, and the Ph.D. degree from the University College Dublin in 2024.
+His research interests include wireless channel modeling and optimization, computational electromagnetics, localization, and AI-assisted channel modeling.
 Education
 ======
 - Ph.D., University College Dublin (Sept.
 2020-Aug.
 2024)